- Parks Home

 In addition to paying the rental fee for an individual plot, gardeners are joining a community of gardeners and are expected to join the listserv for their garden.
 As part of that Community, gardeners are expected to observe the rules governing the garden and be active participants in the community.
 They will participate in community work days and keep the communal areas of the garden weeded and chipped.
 Gardeners also perform a variety of community garden maintenance tasks as directed by the Parks Volunteer Garden Liaisons in each garden.
 Each gardener is expected to contribute 8 service hours annually.

 Whether you are a newcomer to gardening or an experienced gardener, there are resources available to answer questions, introduce you to new gardening techniques, and much more.
 The University of Maryland Extension offers a wide variety of services to Community Gardeners.
 The program called Grow It Eat It (GIEI) has a website http://extension.umd.edu/growit devoted to food gardening that can provide information about the best crops to plant in our area and when to plant them, common vegetable pests and how to control them organically, advice about improving your soil, and much more.
 GIEI sponsors vegetable gardening classes and other education events to learn more please e-mail firstname.lastname@example.org for more details.

 Here is a short video about the Montgomery Parks Community Gardens.
 Check it out!

-Returning gardeners (those who had a community garden plot in 2014) may apply to renew their existing plots from December 1, 2014 through January 15, 2015.
+Returning gardeners (those who had a community garden plot in 2015) may apply to renew their existing plots from December 1, 2015 through January 15, 2016.
 If a renewal application is not received by the closing date, the current plot holder will lose the plot/s and those plots will became available for rental to new gardeners.
-Please note you will receive a new park permit and number IF you have successsfully renewed your plot.
-If you do not receive this paperwork by January 15, 2015, you have not renewed your plot.
-If you have not received a new permit and number, please contact contact Park Permits at ParkPermits@MontgomeryParks.org or ParkPermits@MontgomeryParks.org.
+Please note you will receive a confirmation e-mail from ActiveMontgomery@active.com.
+IF you have successfully renewed your plot.
+If you do not receive this message by January 15, 2015, you have not renewed your plot.
+Please contact ParkPermits@MontgomeryParks.org if you do not receive this confirmation.